Hydroxios/NoShortsButton/README.md

 ## Usage
 - Open YouTube and click the extension icon.
-- Use the popup toggle to hide the "Shorts" button (off by default).
+- Use the popup toggle to hide the "Shorts" button (on by default).
 - Reload the YouTube page after changing the state to apply the preference.
 - The extension only removes the menu element and does not collect data.